hdfhtt/CSCI3302_FSVRPLW/README.md

 ### Pseudocodes for FSVRPLW
 ```
-Input: N: Number of customer, W: Payload of each customer, C: Coordinates of each customer, Vw: Wind Vector
+Input: N: Number of customer, W: Payload of each customer,
-Vw: Wind Vector
+ C: Coordinates of each customer, Vw: Wind Vector

 Output: Optimal Route: The route that minimizes the total flight time
 WallW